 'Livin' La Vida Loca' Becomes a Pop Phenom

 He followed that star-making Grammy night with the release of his phenomenally successful first English single, "Livin' La Vida Loca."
 His album Ricky Martin debuted at No. 1 on the Billboard chart.
-Martin was also featured on the cover of Time magazine and credited with helping to bring a growing Latin cultural influence into the mainstream of American pop music.
+Martin was also featured on the cover of Time magazine and credited with helping to bring a growing Latin cultural influence into mainstream American pop music.

-To add to the phenomenal popular success of his debut English album and single, Martin was nominated in four categories at the Grammy Awards, held in February 2000.
+To add to the popular success of his debut English album and single, Martin was nominated in four categories at the Grammy Awards, held in February 2000.
 Although he lost in all four categories — to veteran male pop artist Sting (Best Pop Album, Best Male Pop Vocal Performance) and Santana, the band led by resurgent guitarist Carlos Santana (Song of the Year, Record of the Year) — Martin delivered another red-hot live performance, a year after his triumphant Grammy debut.

 In November 2000, Martin released Sound Loaded, the much-anticipated follow-up album to Ricky Martin.
 Its hit single, "She Bangs," earned Martin yet another Grammy nomination, for Best Male Pop Vocal Performance.

 After Sound Loaded, Martin continued making music, both in Spanish and English.
 His greatest Spanish-language hits were compiled on La Historia (2001).
 This was followed two years later by Almas del Silencio, which contained new material sung in Spanish.
 The album Life (2005) was his first English-language album since 2000.
 The album did reasonably well, reaching the top 10 of Billboard's album charts.
-Martin, however, has yet to be able to recapture the same level of pop success he achieved with previous albums.
+Martin, however, has yet to recapture the same level of pop success he achieved with previous albums.

-Ricky Martin published his autobiography Me in 2010, which quickly turned into a best-seller.
+Martin published his autobiography Me in 2010, which quickly turned into a best-seller.
 Around this time, he also teamed with Joss Stone for the duet single, "The Best Thing About Me Is You," which proved to be a minor hit.
 Martin soon released a new album of songs mostly in Spanish, Música + Alma + Sexo (2011), which climbed almost to the top of the pop charts and became his latest No. 1 recording on the Latin charts.